Topaz Unit Study Schedule is available for use. It will be the focus of our enrolled program in 2021-2022.

 Biographies of American Founders Unit Study (10 topics)

-Children will get to know and appreciate these founders: George Washington, John Adams, Benjamin Franklin, James Madison, Samuel Adams, Patrick Henry, Alexander Hamilton, Thomas Jefferson, Phillis Wheatley and Abigail Adams.
+Children will get to know and appreciate these founders: George Washington, John and Abigail Adams, Benjamin Franklin, James Madison, Samuel Adams, Patrick Henry, Alexander Hamilton, Thomas Jefferson, Mercy Otis Warren and Phillis Wheatley.

 Art Appreciation Unit Study (10 topics)

 This elegant and interesting Unit Study will introduce children to pre-historic art, classical Greece, Byzantine art, the art of the Renaissance and Romanticism, Impressionism and Symbolism, Abstraction and 20th and 21st Century art.
 They will learn about art studios, galleries and some of the world’s great art museums.

 Common Forms of Government Unit Study (10 topics) This unit study helps young students understand what governments are and how they work.
 By exploring ten common forms of government, students will learn about the sources of governmental power and the ways in which the powers of government are limited.
 The governmental forms described in this unit study are constitutional republic, pure democracy, monarchy, socialism, communism, oligarchy, aristocracy, military dictatorship, theocracy and totalitarianism.
 Precise explanations clarify these ten governmental structures and how each structure affects economic policies and reflects philosophical ideologies.
 Historical and/or current real-world examples are provided for each form.